Parkourer10/dictionaryAPI/README.md

 # Dictionary API
 a simple FastAPI dictionary API that serves definitions, parts of speech, and example usages of english words by querying a local duckdb database.
 Access the api [here](https://dictionary.fonders.org/)

-## Structure of an example word defination:
+## Structure of an example word definition:
 ```json
 {
   "word": "cat",